Desert locust: Ecology and swarming

 Desert locusts have a solitary phase and a gregarious phase, a type of polyphenism.
 Solitary locusts nymphs and adults can behave gregariously within a few hours of being placed in a crowded situation, while gregarious locusts need one or more generations to become solitary when reared in isolation.
 Differences in morphology and behaviour are seen between the two phases.
 In the solitary phase, the hoppers do not group together into bands but move about independently.
 Their colouring in the later instars tends to be greenish or brownish to match the colour of their surrounding vegetation.
 The adults fly at night and are also coloured so as to blend into their surroundings, the immature adults being grey or beige and the mature adults being a pale yellowish colour.
 In the gregarious phase, the hoppers bunch together and in the later instars develop a bold colouring with black markings on a yellow background.
 The immatures are pink and the mature adults are bright yellow and fly during the day in dense swarms.

 The change from an innocuous solitary insect to a voracious gregarious one normally follows a period of drought, when rain falls and vegetation flushes occur in major desert locust breeding locations.
 The population builds up rapidly and the competition for food increases.
 As hoppers get more crowded, the close physical contact causes the insects' hind legs to bump against one another.
 This stimulus triggers a cascade of metabolic and behavioral changes that causes the insects to transform from the solitary to the gregarious phase.
 When the hoppers become gregarious, their colouration changes from largely green to yellow and black, and the adults change from brown to pink (immature) or yellow (mature).
 Their bodies become shorter, and they give off a pheromone that causes them to be attracted to each other, enhancing hopper band and subsequently swarm formation.
 The nymphal pheromone is different from the adult one.
 When exposed to the adult pheromone, hoppers become confused and disoriented, because they can apparently no longer "smell" each other, though the visual and tactile stimuli remain.
 After a few days, the hopper bands disintegrate and those that escape predation become solitary again.
-This effect could aid locust control in the future.

 During quiet periods, called recessions, desert locusts are confined to a 16 e6km2 belt that extends from Mauritania through the Sahara Desert in northern Africa, across the Arabian Peninsula, and into northwest India.
 Under optimal ecological and climatic conditions, several successive generations can occur, causing swarms to form and invade countries on all sides of the recession area, as far north as Spain and Russia, as far south as Nigeria and Kenya, and as far east as India and southwest Asia.
 As many as 60 countries can be affected within an area of 32 e6km2, or about 20% of the Earth's land surface.